continuedev/continue/README.md

 <div align="center">

-**[Continue](https://docs.continue.dev) keeps developers in flow.
-Our open-source [VS Code](https://marketplace.visualstudio.com/items?itemName=Continue.continue) and [JetBrains](https://plugins.jetbrains.com/plugin/22707-continue-extension) extensions enable you to easily create your own modular AI software development system that you can improve.**
+**[Continue](https://docs.continue.dev) is the leading open-source AI code assistant.
+You can connect any models and any context to build custom autocomplete and chat experiences inside [VS Code](https://marketplace.visualstudio.com/items?itemName=Continue.continue) and [JetBrains](https://plugins.jetbrains.com/plugin/22707-continue-extension)**

 </div>